Purely Inseparable ring extensions: Purely inseparable extensions of exponent one

-Our main goal in this subsection is to demonstrate that condition (2) in Proposition \ref{properties of Der(C) for extensions with p-basis} is also sufficient for $A\subset C$ to be Galois.
+Our goal is to demonstrate that condition (2) in Proposition \ref{properties of Der(C) for extensions with p-basis} is also sufficient for $A\subset C$ to be Galois.
 We prove this in Proposition \ref{prop: direct summand of endomorphism implies Galois}.
 For the proof we shall need the following three technical lemmas.

 \begin{lemma} Let $C$ be a ring and let $x_1,\ldots,x_n\in C$.
 If there exist derivations $\d_1,\dots, \d_n$ such that then $x_1,\ldots,x_n$ is a $p$-basis for $C$ over $A:=\cap_{i=1}^n\ker(\d_i)$ and $\{\d_1,\dots, \d_n\}$ are the associated partial derivatives.
 In particular, $\{\d_1,\dots, \d_n\}$ is a basis for the $C$-module $\Der_A(C)$. \end{lemma}